Members

 • Facebook.
 The Earley Environmental Group now has a Facebook presence.
 We will be using this in addition to the main website and the Newsletter as a way of keeping everyone up to date with our activities and to let you know about upcoming events.
 Members are also welcome to post news stories or any photographs relevant to the group.
 If you are a Facebook user, please do join up - just search for 'Earley Environmental Group' and we should pop up.
 Look forward to seeing you on there.

 • Newsletter – a varied and entertaining newsletter is published 3 or 4 times a year.
 Contributions are always welcome.
-It is available from the website and copies, colour-printed by Oracle, are hand delivered by our ward representatives.
+It is available from the website.

 • Public notices – notices of forthcoming events are to be found on the public notice boards at Maiden Erlegh lake, and at twenty other locations around Earley.